 “For the Lord Himself will descend from heaven with a shout, with the voice of an archangel, and with the trumpet of God.
 And the dead in Christ will rise first.
 Then we who are alive and remain shall be caught up together with them in the clouds to meet the Lord in the air.
 And thus we shall always be with the Lord” (1 Thess.
 4.16-17).

-But there will also be those who attend church, but who have never made a personal commitment to Christ and who will realize too late that they were not truly saved.
-Continue reading →
+Sadly, there will be those who attend church, do good things and think they’re OK with God, who will realize too late that they were not truly saved (Matt.
+7.21-23).

 6 being confident of this very thing, that He who has begun a good work in you will complete it until the day of Jesus Christ;